113ll3/Ibmclouddocscli/reference/ibmcloud/cli_resource_group.md

 # Resource groups and resources
 {: #ibmcloud_commands_resource}

-Use the following commands to manage {{site.data.keyword.Bluemix_notm}} resource groups and resources.
+A resource group is a way for you to organize your account resources in customizable groupings.
+Use the following commands to manage {{site.data.keyword.Bluemix}} resource groups and resources in a resource group.
 {: shortdesc}

 <table summary="ibmcloud command that you can use to manage resource groups and resources.">